Melfe and Von Handorf awarded University Scholars Fellowship

 Mount Vernon Nazarene University is a private, four-year, intentionally Christian teaching university for traditional age students, graduate students, and working adults.
 With a 327-acre main campus in Mount Vernon, Ohio, and several convenient Graduate and Professional Studies locations throughout the state, MVNU emphasizes academic excellence, spiritual growth, and service to community and church.
 MVNU offers an affordable education to more than 2,200 students from 31 states and 22 countries/U.S. territories.

-posted about 2 months agoNew mural hopes to inspire speech at Hunter Hall Clinic posted 10 months agoMVNU ranked top online master’s program in education
+posted 4 months agoNew mural hopes to inspire speech at Hunter Hall Clinic posted 10 months agoMVNU ranked top online master’s program in education